warisha-f1/MergeEd/README.md

 Inconsistency: Students across different regions receive inconsistent qualities of education due to a lack of standardized support.

 💡 Our Solution:

 MergeEd provides a unified platform that connects teachers with AI assistance, streamlines government workflows, and provides actionable insights at scale.
 It bridges the gap between the classroom and the command center by digitizing the entire pedagogical lifecycle.

 ✨ Key Features:

-1. Teacher Portal (The User Interface)
+1. Teacher Portal (The User Interface):

 AI Teaching Assistant: Provides instant, personalized pedagogical strategies based on specific classroom needs.